-4# Great ESL party games to get students talking - Bilinguanation
+4 Great ESL games for adults to get your students talking

 November 1st, 2016 / Materials

-These games have been around for years and can be easily adapted to teach English.
+These ESL games have been around for years and can be easily adapted as an ESL speaking practice.
 TEFL teachers can find them in toy shops or online and play these games in their ESL class as a speaking exercise.
 Alternatively you can make variations yourself with card and felt tips.

 Rory’s Story Cubes